 For detailed instructions about rules, see Use rules for website remarketing lists.

 - Closed: This means that your list won't continue to grow and add more users or visitors.
-Your event snippet will still be working, but Google Ads won't add those people to your list.
-Your targeting will also still work – however the audience you're targeting won't increase in size.
+Your targeting will also still work — however, the audience you're targeting won't increase in size.

 You can set a membership duration for how long a visitor or user stays on your list.
 Visitors or users are removed from your list by the time that their membership duration expires, unless they use your website or app again (in this case the clock is reset for the duration that you've set).
 You’re responsible for complying with any duration limitations under applicable law.